dhis2/dhis2-docs-implementation/content/metadata_assessment/reference-dashboards.md

 ### Updating a private dashboards sharing settings

-In order to modify the sharings settings of a private dashboard
+In order to modify the sharing settings of a private dashboard

 ##  Fixing these problems via deletion